Understanding the .bss Segment in C Programming

 Avoid initializing variables to zero in the source code if they can be left uninitialized and rely on the

-segment's zero-initialization.This practice reduces executable size and improves load times.
+.bsssegment's zero-initialization.This practice reduces executable size and improves load times.

 Debugging and Memory Analysis